If you work

 - payment you get instead of finishing an employment contract (sometimes called 'payment in lieu of remuneration')

-- payment you get while on leave for maternity, paternity, adoption or sickness
+- payment you get while on leave for sickness, maternity, paternity, adoption, or a baby in neonatal care (sometimes these are part of your main earnings)

 - company shares